Golden Trailer Awards: Overview

 The 1st Golden Trailer Awards ceremony was held on September 21, 1999, in New York and had 19 categories.
 This jury consisted of Quentin Tarantino, Stephen Woolley, United Artists executive Jeff Kleeman, and Miramax executive David Kaminow.
 The cofounders, sisters Evelyn Watters and Monica Brady, promoted their inaugural festival by screening the nominated trailers inside a gold-painted Airstream trailer at the 2000 Sundance festival.

 The ceremonies moved to Los Angeles in 2002.
-Notable jurors in subsequent years have included Pedro Almodovar, Joel Siegel, Ben Stiller, Benicio Del Toro, Glenn Close, and Brett Ratner.
+Notable jurors in subsequent years have included Pedro Almodovar, Joel Siegel, Ben Stiller, Benicio Del Toro, Glenn Close, and Brett Ratner; along with actors and directors with international profiles, such as Matt Smith, Navid Neghaban, Dayyan Eng, Archie Kao, Annemarie Jacir, Rob Savage, and Paula Van der Oest.
 Even as the ceremonies have expanded to include 108 categories (show and non-show), they have made a point of remaining short (at 70 minutes) — like the works they are recognizing.
 All editions have been broadcast online; more recent years have been televised on various networks including HDNet, ReelzChannel and Fox's MyNetworkTV.

 Notable additions to the award list include the "Golden Fleece" award, given to the trailer that gives a bad movie the most appeal.
 Executive Director Evelyn Watters describes it as celebrating the "pure art of cutting"; Executive Producer Monica Brady describes it as recognizing "a great trailer for a movie that is not so great."
 It has also been called "the most anticipated [award] of the evening."

 Hosts for the awards ceremonies have included Kathy Griffin (2002), Dennis Miller (2003), Tom Green (2004), Sinbad (2008), Natasha Leggero (2011), TJ Miller (2015) and Wayne Brady (2016, 2017).
 The award was designed by artist Jim Bachor.

 The 9th Annual Golden Trailer Awards (broadcast as the Movie Preview Awards on MyNetworkTV), in 2008 were at the Orpheum Theatre in Los Angeles.
 The Dark Knight won three awards: Best Action, Best Summer Blockbuster Poster and Trailer of the Year in the public vote held by USA Today.

 The 19th annual awards ceremony was held on May 31, 2018, at the Theater at Ace Hotel in Los Angeles.
 Michelle Buteau was host and master of ceremonies, and the presenters included Kate Flannery, Lea DeLaria, Yvette Nicole Brown, Nicole Sullivan and Missi Pyle.
 Paul Dergarabedian of comScore presented the Box Office Weekend Award (The Bow) to Avengers: Infinity War for the highest three day gross between May 1, 2017, and April 30, 2018.

+The 26th annual awards were held at the Saban Theatre in Beverly Hills on May 28, 2026, and were hosted by comedian Morgan Jay.
+The Project Hail Mary trailer won Best of Show, while AV Squad was named Agency of the Year.